pymupdf/PyMuPDF/docs/page.rst

       PDF only: Remove all **text content** contained in any redaction rectangle.

       *(Changed in v1.16.12)* The previous *mark* parameter is gone.
 Instead, the respective rectangles are filled with the individual *fill* color of each redaction annotation.
-If a *text* was given in the annotation, then :meth:`insertTextbox` is invoked to insert it, using parameters provided with the redaction.
+If a *text* was given in the annotation, then :meth:`insert_textbox` is invoked to insert it, using parameters provided with the redaction.

       **This method applies and then deletes all redactions from the page.**